How do I get sensible advice?

 passwords so never write them down and make sure your computer is

-An additional way to confuse keyloggers is to keep clicking on random
+A simple way to confuse some keyloggers is to keep clicking on random

 places on the web login page (not in the data boxes) and typing extra